Team3512/DriverStationDisplay/README.md

 ##### Notes:
 * It doesn't matter in which order the data is packed before sending the data.
 * The packets are always sent to 10.35.12.42 for testing purposes.
+* Besides the test IP, only one client can be connected to the host at a time.

 ### Autonomous routines